Subaru: Later partnerships

 Nissan acquired a 20.7% stake in Fuji Heavy Industries, Subaru's parent company, in 1968 during a period of government-ordered merging of the Japanese auto industry in order to improve competitiveness under the administration of Prime Minister Eisaku Satō.
-Nissan would utilize FHI's bus manufacturing capability and expertise for their Nissan Diesel line of buses.
+Nissan would utilize FHI's bus manufacturing capability and expertise for its Nissan Diesel line of buses.
 In turn many Subaru vehicles, even today, use parts from the Nissan manufacturing keiretsu.
 The Subaru automatic transmission, known as the 4EAT, is also used in the first generation Nissan Pathfinder.
 While under this arrangement with Nissan, Subaru introduced the R-2 (1969), the Rex and the Leone (1971), the BRAT (1978), Alcyone (1985), the Legacy (1989), the Impreza (1993) (and its WRX subtype), and the Forester (1997).

 Upon Nissan's alliance with Renault, its stake in FHI was sold to General Motors in 1999.
-Troy Clarke of General Motors served as representative to Fuji Heavy Industries on their corporate board.
+Troy Clarke of General Motors served as representative to Fuji Heavy Industries on its corporate board.
 During that time, Subaru introduced the Baja (2003), and the Tribeca (2005).
 The Subaru Forester was sold as a Chevrolet Forester in India in exchange for the Opel Zafira being sold as a Subaru Traviq in Japan.
 Also, the Chevrolet Borrego concept was presented in 2002, a crossover coupe/pickup truck being derived from the Japanese-market Legacy Turbo platform.
 During the brief General Motors period, a badge engineered Impreza was sold in the United States as the Saab 9-2X.
 An SUV (Subaru Tribeca/Saab 9-6X) was also planned but the Saab version did not proceed, and styling was recycled in the 2008 Tribeca refresh.

-GM liquidated their holdings in FHI in 2005.
+GM liquidated its holdings in FHI in 2005.
 Nearly all Saab-Subaru joint projects were dropped at that time, other than Subaru supplying parts for the Saab 9-2x.
 Toyota Motors bought a little over 40% of GM's former FHI stock, amounting to 8.7% of FHI.

 (The rest of GM's shares went to a Fuji stock buy-back program.)
 Toyota and Subaru have since collaborated on a number of projects, among them building the Toyota Camry in Subaru's Indiana U.S. plant beginning in April 2007.
 Subaru introduced the Exiga in 2008.